asyncapi/generator/README.md

 This is a Monorepo managed using [Turborepo](https://turbo.build/) and contains the following package:

-1. [Generator-filters](apps/generator-filters):This is a library with generator filters that are used in more than one template.
-Use these filters to not double your work.
+1. [Generator](apps/generator): This is a tool that you can use to generate whatever you want basing on the AsyncAPI specification file as an input.

-2. [Generator](apps/generator):This is a tool that you can use to generate whatever you want basing on the AsyncAPI specification file as an input.
+2. [Generator-filters](apps/nunjucks-filters): This library contains generator filters that can be reused across multiple templates, helping to avoid redundant work.
+These filters are designed specifically for Nunjucks templates and are included by default with the generator, so there's no need to add then to  dependencies seprately.

 ![npm](https://img.shields.io/npm/v/@asyncapi/generator?style=for-the-badge) ![npm](https://img.shields.io/npm/dt/@asyncapi/generator?style=for-the-badge)